LeeSmet/find_threefold_mints/README.md

 - stellar based TFT

 Since we moved between different blockchains, all tokens on stellar are technically newly minted tokens.
-However since these already exit on an old blockchain, that would give a wrong impression.
+However since these already exist on an old blockchain, that would give a wrong impression.
 To be clear, a mint is defined as a generation of new, previously unexisting tokens, as a result of connecting capacity to the threefold grid.
 To this end, we must detect and differentiate, and ultimately remove, tokens